 Located in Alfama a short distance walk from São Jorge castle on the 28 tram route.
 These Lisbon apartments and rooms are spacious and modern.

 Best area in Lisbon for shopping and grand squares home to some of the city’s oldest shops and cafés.
-Many of the areas original Belle Époque buildings were destroyed by fire in 1988, but have since been restored by award winning Portuguese architect Álvaro Siza Viera.
+Many of the areas original Belle Époque buildings were destroyed by fire in 1988.
+However, many have since been restored by award winning Portuguese architect Álvaro Siza Viera.

-The AlmaLusa has been meticulously transformed into one of the best boutique hotels in Baixa/ Chiado Lisbon.
-Housed in a listed building it is the best location to stay in Lisbon, just a stone’s throw from the waterfront and sightseeing opportunities of Chiado and Baixa.
+The AlmaLusa is one of the best boutique hotels in Baixa/ Chiado Lisbon.
+Housed in a listed building it is also the best location to stay in Lisbon, just a stone’s throw from the waterfront and sightseeing opportunities of Chiado and Baixa.
 The 28 rooms are all different, some suites, some with small kitchenettes, and some with an extra bed.
 The best overlook the beautiful, quiet square at the front of the building.

-Martinhal Chiado provides luxury self-catering accommodation in the heart of the city, if you are wondering where to stay in Lisbon with a family.
-There’s a kids club available at the property open day and night covering 6 months to early teens.
-They also offer the opportunity to pre-book baby equipment.
+If you are wondering where to stay in Lisbon with a family, Martinhal Chiado provides luxury self-catering accommodation in the heart of the city.
+There’s a kids club available on site open day and night covering 6 months to early teens and an opportunity to prebook baby equipment.